-- In the Create a New Permission Group dialog box, set the required parameters.
+- In the Create a permission group dialog box, set the required parameters.

 The following table describes the required parameters.

 - Add rules to the permission group.

 - Find the permission group and click Management Rules in the Operations column.

 Parameter Description Authorization Type Specifies the type of the IP addresses or CIDR blocks to be authorized.
 Valid values: IPv4 access addresses and IPv6 access addresses.
 This parameter is valid only in the China (Hohhot) region.
-Authorized Address Specifies the authorized object to which the rule is applied.Note If you add a rule to a permission group of the classic network type, you can specify an IP address rather than a CIDR block for the parameter.
-Read/Write Permission Specifies whether to allow read-only or read and write access from the authorized object to the file system.
+Authorized Address Specifies the authorized object to which the rule is applied.Note If the permission group resides in the classic network, you can specify a single IP address rather than a CIDR block for this parameter.
+Read And Write Permissions Specifies whether to allow read-only or read and write access from the authorized object to the file system.
 Valid values: Read-only and Read and write.
-User Permission Specifies whether to limit the access to the file system.
+User Permission Specifies whether to limit access from Linux to the file system.
 This parameter is invalid for Server Message Block (SMB) file systems.

-- All Users Are Not Anonymous (No_Squash): allows the root user to access the file system.
+- All Users Are Not Anonymous (No_Squash): allows access from the root user to the file system.

 - All Users Anonymous (All_Squash): grants all users the least permissions as the nobody user.

-A nobody user has the least permissions.
-To ensure high security, the nobody user can access only the open content of the file system.
+The nobody user has the least permissions in Linux and can access only the open content of the file system.
 This ensures the security of the file system.

 Priority Specifies the priority of the rule.
 If multiple rules are applied to an authorized object, the rule with the highest priority takes effect.
 Valid values: 1 to 100.
 The value 1 indicates the highest priority.Note If multiple rules have overlapping CIDR blocks, different permissions, and the same priority, the first rule takes effect.
 We recommend that you do not add rules that have overlapping CIDR blocks.

 - Click OK.